bluestone-live/bluestone/README.md

 ./scripts/bash/setupEnvironment
 ```

-## Project structure

-- `arcanist-extensions/`: Custom PHP extensions written for arcanist.
-- `config/`: Configuration files following [node-config](https://github.com/lorenwest/node-config/wiki/Configuration-Files) conventions.
-- `contracts/`: Smart contracts written in Solidity.
-- `libs/`: Common libraries.
-- `migrations/`: Truffle migrations.
-Each file will be ran in sequence on `npx truffle migrate` and corresponding contracts will be deployed.
-- `networks/`: Contains deployed contract and token addresses.
-- `scripts/`: Scripts to interact with smart contracts and run common tasks.
-- `test/`: All test files go to this directory.
-- `clients/`: All user interfaces using in React, Mobx and TypeScript.

-More details may be presented in individual folder's README.

-## Development

-Read [here](https://phabricator.bluestone.live/w/workflow/) for general development workflow.

 ## Test

-To run all tests under `test/` folder:
+To run all tests:

 ```
 npx truffle test
 ```

-To run some specific tests:
+To run some specific tests under `test/` folder:

 ```
 npx truffle test <test_file>
 ```

-Notice that `arc unit` will be executed in the `arc diff` process, which will run all the truffle tests for us.

 ## Deployment

 **WARNING: current deployment strategy is still highly experienmental and immature.**

 Because deployed contracts are final, we always deploy fresh new contracts to the testnet and setup test environment from scratch.
-We may change our deployment strategy once we figure out how to upgrade existing contracts.

-### Rinkeby testnet
+### Testnet

 First, fill in the mnemonic in `config/local.js`.

-Deploy new contracts to rinkeby testnet:
+Deploy new contracts to the target testnet:

 ```
-npx truffle migrate --network rinkeby --reset
+npx truffle migrate --network <testnet> --reset
 ```

 Setup initial state for the test environment:

 ```
-./scripts/bash/setupEnvironment rinkeby
+./scripts/bash/setupEnvironment <testnet>
 ```

 Since contract ABIs have been changed, we need to redeploy web app following the same section in client's README.